Rijoanul-Shanto/django-performance-problem-solving/README.md

         # --------------------------
         if book.author:
-            print("passed with author_id with an extra query")
+            print("passed with author with an extra query")
         # --------------------------